tragisch/PlotGraphviz.jl/README.md

-It is not possible to access a node or edge inside a cluster, you need to manipulate it directly:
+But it is not possible to access a node or edge inside a cluster.
+Therefore we can use a built-in trick to manipulate the node directly:

 ```julia